 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Why the roller coaster?
 And is this yet another thing you should lose sleep over?
-Pediatrician Minh-Y Canh, DO, breaks it down.
+Pediatrician Minh-Y Canh, DO, explains.

 Pediatricians look at the big picture.
 There are times when kids just don’t grow as quickly.
 Or they may hit puberty later, at which point they’ll reach their full potential.

 After age 4, children typically continue to grow around 2 inches per year until they hit puberty.
-Following puberty, the bones will fuse, and growth will stop — doctors expect a growth flatline from this point forward.
+Following puberty, the bones will fuse and growth will stop — providers expect a growth flatline from this point forward.